reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

 1. You should now be connected to the virtual machine via Remote Desktop.

 1. In the search of the taskbar of your **s2vm-<inject key="DeploymentID" enableCopy="false" />** VM, enter *Command*.
 A Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
-Select **Yes** in the User Account Control window that appears to allow the app to run.
+Select **Yes** in the User Account Control window that allows the app to run.

 1. In the Command Prompt, create a Temp folder in the root directory.
 Remember to press Enter after the last row: